markelog/fastdev-psql/readme.md

 # Quickly start Postgres DB
 ## Use-case
-You have a postgres dump and installed docker.
-You need to quickly create database with that dump through node API -
+You need to quickly spin the postgres db up and you don't afraid of using docker.

 ## Usage
 ```js